How to back up your ResourceSpace installation

 If a full system backup is not possible, the following steps can be taken to ensure ResourceSpace is backed up.
 These should be incorporated into a scheduled script as appropriate.

-- Use the mysqldump utility to dump the ResourceSpace MySQL database to export files.
+- Use the mysqldump utility to dump the ResourceSpace MySQL database to an SQL text file.

 The 3-2-1 backup strategy